JacobValdenegro/Miotubos/README.md

 # Myotube Detection and Segmentation Model

-Este repositorio contiene los scripts necesarios para entrenar y usar un modelo de detección basado en YOLOv11, diseñado para detectar y contar myotubos en imágenes microscópicas.
+This repository contains the scripts necessary to train and use a detection model based on YOLOv11, designed to detect and count myotubes in microscopic images.

-## Instrucciones
+## Instructions

-1. Organiza tus datos:
+1. Organize your data:
-   Coloca las imágenes originales etiquetadas y sus archivos JSON correspondientes en la carpeta `Labelme`.
+   Place the labeled original images and their corresponding JSON files in the `Labelme` folder.

-2. Genera imágenes espejadas horizontalmente:
+2. Generate horizontally mirrored images:
-   Ejecuta el script `mirrorH.py` para generar versiones espejadas horizontalmente de las imágenes y los archivos JSON:
+   Run the `mirrorH.py` script to generate horizontally mirrored versions of the images and JSON files:
    python mirrorH.py
-   Esto creará una carpeta llamada `mirrorH` con las imágenes y JSON modificados.
+   This will create a folder named `mirrorH` with the modified images and JSON files.

-3. Genera imágenes espejadas verticalmente:
+3. Generate vertically mirrored images:
-   Ejecuta el script `mirrorV.py` para generar versiones espejadas verticalmente de las imágenes y los archivos JSON:
+   Run the `mirrorV.py` script to generate vertically mirrored versions of the images and JSON files:
    python mirrorV.py
-   Esto creará una carpeta llamada `mirrorV` con las imágenes y JSON modificados.
+   This will create a folder named `mirrorV` with the modified images and JSON files.

-4. Une todos los archivos en una carpeta:
+4. Merge all files into one folder:
-   Usa el script `merge_files.py` para combinar los archivos originales, horizontales y verticales en una carpeta llamada `images-json`:
+   Use the `merge_files.py` script to combine the original, horizontal, and vertical files into a folder named `images-json`:
    python merge_files.py

-5. Convierte los JSON al formato YOLO OBB:
+5. Convert JSON to YOLO OBB format:
-   Ejecuta el script `json_to_yolo_obb.py` para generar las carpetas `images` y `labels` necesarias para el entrenamiento del modelo YOLO:
+   Run the `json_to_yolo_obb.py` script to generate the `images` and `labels` folders required for YOLO model training:
    python json_to_yolo_obb.py

-### 2. Entrenamiento del modelo
+### 2. Model Training

-1. Asegúrate de tener YOLOv11 instalado localmente.
+1. Ensure YOLOv11 is installed locally.
-   Puedes seguir las instrucciones del repositorio oficial de YOLOv11 para configurarlo.
+   You can follow the instructions from the official YOLOv11 repository to set it up.

-2. Coloca las carpetas `images` y `labels` generadas en la estructura requerida por YOLO (dentro del directorio `datasets`).
+2. Place the generated `images` and `labels` folders in the required YOLO structure (inside the `datasets` directory).

-3. Configura el archivo de entrenamiento con los nombres de las clases y rutas correspondientes.
+3. Configure the training file with the class names and corresponding paths.

-4. Ejecuta el entrenamiento usando el siguiente comando en un entorno configurado con Anaconda:
+4. Execute the training using the following command in an Anaconda-configured environment:
-   python train.py --epochs <número_de_épocas> --data <ruta_a_tu_archivo_data.yaml> --weights yolov11.pt
+   python train.py --epochs <number_of_epochs> --data <path_to_your_data.yaml> --weights yolov11.pt

-### 3. Detección de imágenes nuevas
+### 3. Detecting New Images

-1. Usa el archivo `best.pt` generado tras el entrenamiento para realizar detecciones en imágenes nuevas.
+1. Use the `best.pt` file generated after training to perform detections on new images.
-   Ejecuta el siguiente comando:
+   Run the following command:
-   python detect.py --weights best.pt --source <carpeta_o_imagen>
+   python detect.py --weights best.pt --source <folder_or_image>

-2. Los resultados de las detecciones se guardarán automáticamente en la carpeta `runs/detect/`.
+2. Detection results will be automatically saved in the `runs/detect/` folder.